andrewburgess/SeatingChart/README.md

 <pre>
+ help                               : Outputs the commands and some help text initialize {input} {population}    : Reads the input configuration file and creates a base population of the specified
+                                      size
+ parse-names {input} {output}       : Takes a list of names and converts them into the appropriate format for the
+                                      configuration file
- help                               : Outputs the commands and some help text initialize {input} {population}    : Reads the input configuration file and creates a base population of the specified size parse-names {input} {output}       : Takes a list of names and converts them into the appropriate format for the configuration file parse-relations {input} {output}   : Takes a list of relations, defined as <left-person> + <right-person> and will assign a score of 100 to the relation run {generations}                  : Runs the specified number of generations save {output}                      : Saves the best arrangment to the specified file, and also saves a more formatted version called "pretty-{output}"
+ parse-relations {input} {output}   : Takes a list of relations, defined as &lt;left-person&gt; + &lt;right-person&gt;
+                                      and will assign a score of 100 to the relation run {generations}                  : Runs the specified number of generations save {output}                      : Saves the best arrangment to the specified file, and also saves a more formatted version called "pretty-{output}"
 </pre>

 Input Files